magynhard/rvm-windows/README.md

 <a name="trouble_proxy"></a>
 ### Using behind a proxy

-rvm-windows has only support basic proxy support with Basic Authentication.
+rvm-windows has only basic proxy support with Basic Authentication.
 For basic authentication, you can use the following format:
 ```yaml
 http://<username>:<password>@<proxy-hostname>:<proxy-port>
 # example